-The owner must provide the PHA with a copy of any notice of eviction.
-If the eviction action is finalized in court, the owner must provide the PHA with documentation related to the eviction, including notice of the eviction date, as soon as possible, but no later than 5 business days following the court-ordered eviction.
+The owner must provide the PHA with a copy of any termination notice served on the family.
+If owner obtains a Judgment of Restitution or enters into a Stipulated Order with the family to vacate the dwelling unit, the owner must provide the PHA with documentation related to the eviction, including notice of the eviction date, as soon as possible, but no later than 5 business days following the court-ordered move-out date.